 The Importance of the Dental Record

-Electronic dental records also contributes to the capabilities of teledentistry.
+An EDR also contributes to the capabilities of teledentistry.
 Teledentistry involves live video meetings and correspondence between dentist and patient using mobile electronics such as phone, tablet, and computer.
 Connectivity and communication between dental professionals is enhanced with the ability to securely store and forward patient records.11

 The dental record contains personal and dental treatment information generated by the practice.
 The original documents of the record are owned by the dental practice with the dentist of the practice considered to be the legal guardian.1 The patient can have access to, and request copies of, this information at any time, even if they have a monetary balance with the practice.
 The original documents must remain with the practice and the requested copies must be sent within a reasonable time frame.
 Should the patient move or change to a different dental practice, copies should be forwarded.
 A cost-based fee can be charged to cover the copying and postage and could be regulated according to limits set by the state.2